 Items classified as personal property in a business are furniture, fixtures, computers, inventory, equipment, light trucks and supplies.
 Values for personal property that can't be determined by a Blue Book or a similar reference are assessed at the original cost less depreciation for age.

-In some states, a business may have to pay personal property taxes to both the town and the county.
+A business may have to pay personal property taxes to both the town and the county in some states.

 However, there are 12 states that don't have a tax on business personal property: